Short-rate models with stochastic discontinuities: a PDE approach: Numerical results

 for $i=1,2,\ldots,N-1$, $j=M_k-1,M_k-2,\ldots,1,0$ and $\Delta t_k= (r_k-r_{k-1})/M_{k}$, $\Delta x= (\bar{\bar{A}}-\bar A)/N$.
 We note that, since this linear algebraic system of equations is solved backward in time, the choice $\theta=1$ yields the \textit{explicit Euler method}, while $\theta=0$ yields the \textit{implicit Euler method} and $\theta=1/2$ yields the \textit{Crank-Nicolson method}.

 We come back to the issue of the artificial boundary conditions imposed at the ends $\bar A,\bar{\bar{A}}$ of the short-rate interval.
 Following \cite{TavellaRandall} (p.
-123), we impose a linearity boundary condition at the right end $x_N=\bar{\bar{A}}$ by adding the equation

-which corresponds to the discretization scheme \eqref{FDsyst} collocated at $x_N$ without the terms approximating the second derivative.
-At the left boundary $x_0=\bar A$, where the solution has exponential growth, we apply the PDE itself as a boundary condition and use non-centered finite difference approximations for all the derivatives collocated at $x_0$, adding the equation
+123), {since our aim is to develop a numerical method that can accommodate different contingent claim valuation problems, we do not impose Neumann or Dirichlet boundary conditions.
+Instead, we enforce the PDE itself as a boundary condition and employ non-centered finite difference approximations for all the derivatives located at $x_0=\bar A$ and $x_N=\bar{\bar{A}}$.
+This leads to the addition of the following equations